True Jesus Church

-The True Jesus Church (TJC) is a non-denominational Christian Church that originated in Beijing, China, during the Pentecostal movement in the early twentieth century.
+The True Jesus Church (TJC) is a non-denominational Christian church and originated in Beijing, China, during the Pentecostal movement in the early twentieth century.
 The True Jesus Church is currently one of the largest Christian groups in China and Taiwan, as well as one of the largest independent churches in the world.

+The TJC holds a Oneness Pentecostal view of God and teaches a Sabbatarian doctrine.